 Mustang region is surrounded by many mountains including Annapurna and Dhaulagiri.
 The inhabitants of this region are not influenced by modernity, but it is touched with the Tibetan border, so the lifestyles in Upper Mustang are homogenous with the Tibetans.
 They still maintain their traditional culture which is unique.
 Almost all the residences of this area are Buddhists.

 It has almost barren landscape.
 This is the only one least rainfall place of Nepal.
-The key attractions of Mustang Trekking in Nepal are Lo-Manthang (capital city of Mustang) and Tiji festival influenced by the Tibetan culture.
+The key attractions of Mustang Trekking in Nepal are Lo-Manthang (capital city of Mustang) and Tiji Festival influenced by Tibetan culture.

 Nowadays, this region has the accessibility of roadways.
-So, the visitors can choose this option too.
+So, visitors can choose this option too.
 In addition, there are different Mustang Trek packages such as Lower Mustang Trek and Upper Mustang Trek.
-After accomplishing the Mustang Adventure Trek and returning to Jomsom, you fly back to Pokhara through the mid range of Annapurna and Dhaulagiri massifs.
+After accomplishing the Mustang Adventure Trek and returning to Jomsom, you fly back to Pokhara through the mid-range of Annapurna and Dhaulagiri massifs.

 Rising Adventure has been guiding this trekking a Mustang for many years.
-If anyone is looking for the trip in Mustang Region, please contact us.
+If anyone is looking for the trip to Mustang Region, please contact us.